Self-Driving-Car-NDegree-M-Russo/CarND-P2-Traffic-Sign-Classifier/writeup.md

 Furthermore:

 * All the activation functions are RELUs.
 * I used an Adam optimizer, with a constant learning rate of 0.001.
-I have experimenting trying to manipulate this, and even implementing an exponential decay (some of the [references](https://papers.nips.cc/paper/7003-the-marginal-value-of-adaptive-gradient-methods-in-machine-learning.pdf) I found while researching seemed to suggest an influence of that on the Adam algorythm also).
-I could actually find some benefit in that in some of the architecture I have tried, but ultimately it didn't seem to affect the final design, so I left it constant.
+I have experimented trying to manipulate this, and even implementing an exponential decay (some of the [references](https://papers.nips.cc/paper/7003-the-marginal-value-of-adaptive-gradient-methods-in-machine-learning.pdf) I found while researching seemed to suggest an influence of that on the Adam algorythm also).
+I could actually find some benefit in that in some of the architectures I have tried, but ultimately it didn't seem to affect the final design, so I ultimately left it constant.
-* After trying various combinations, i decided to settle for 20 Epochs.
+* After trying various combinations, I decided to settle for 20 Epochs.
 Here too, the compromise was mostly between performances against the test data and overfitting of the training data.

-Given its "density", the model was trained on an AWS GPU instance, leading to a final accuracy of 93.4%, in a time of almost 12 minutes.
+Given its "density", the model was trained on an AWS GPU instance, leading to a final accuracy of 93.9%, in a time of almost 12 minutes.

-While satusfactory from a project's perspective, I think it's fair to say that the accuracy shown against the training dataset is still fairly better (surpassing 96%), whcih means that probably steps can still be taken to improve the resiliency of the design.
+While satusfactory from a project's perspective, I think it's fair to say that the accuracy shown against the training dataset is still fairly better (surpassing 96% in few runs), whcih means that probably steps can still be taken to improve the resiliency of the design.

 ---